 When the above measures are not sufficient, we have particular expertise in pelvic floor surgery and prolapse repair, offering a wide range of surgical procedures.
-These include: anterior vaginal wall repair, posterior vaginal wall repair, vaginal hysterectomy, sacrospinous fixation, sacrocolpopexy, and newer techniques involving insertion of mesh reinforcement such as the Prolift vaginal repair system.
+These include: anterior vaginal wall repair, posterior vaginal wall repair, vaginal hysterectomy, sacrospinous fixation sacrocolpopexy and Colpocleisis.
+Where appropriate the perineum and labia may also be refashioned.

-The decision to have surgery and the exact choice of surgery requires careful consideration and planning to ensure it is appropriately tailored to the individual woman and the treatment 'goals' that are mutually discussed prior to surgery
+The decision to have surgery and the exact choice of surgery requires careful consideration and planning, to ensure it is appropriately tailored to the individual woman and the treatment 'goals' that are mutually discussed prior to surgery